 Figure 2.
 The building of one electro-chemical cell of a lead-acid battery in four steps: A) adding chemical solutions, B) adding chemical substances, C) adding electrons and D) adding chemical reactions.

 Figure 3.
-Discharging experiment of the lead-acid battery cell.
+Discharging simulation of the lead-acid battery cell from Figure 3, with the initial amount of substances as described in the text.

 Figure 4.
-Discharging simulation of the lead-acid battery cell from Figure 3, with the initial amount of substances as described in the text.

-Figure 5.
 A hydrogen-burning engine with the spring above the piston and cooling to provide an environment with a constant temperature.